4:2 Sparse Matrix Multiplication

 IBSHARE |

-The left matrix A is a sparse matrix, and the right matrix B is a matrix after 4:2 densification.
+The Matmul computation scenario where the left matrix A is a sparse matrix and the right matrix B is a matrix after 4:2 densification.

 Restrictions

-- In this scenario, only the pure Cube mode (only matrix computation) in the MDL template is supported.
+- In this scenario, only CUBE_ONLY mode (including matrix computation only) in the MDL template is supported.

-- The index matrix transferred by the SetSparseIndex API supports only the int8 data type and NZ data layout.
+- The index matrix passed by the SetSparseIndex API supports the int8 data type and NZ data layout only.

-- In the original sparse matrix B, ensure that there are at most two non-zero elements in every four elements.
-That is, there are at least two zero elements.
+- In the original sparse matrix B, there should be a maximum of two non-zero elements (that is, at least two zero elements) in every four elements.
 If there are three or more non-zero elements, only the first two non-zero elements are used.